Dempsy/dempsy-commons/README.md

 ## Development lifecycle methodology and versioning

-In general libraries that contain the definition of the abstraction end eith a *.api*.
+In general libraries that contain the definition of the abstraction end with a *.api*.
 Implementations of that abstractions are named based on the abstraction name plus the implementation description.
 For example, the cluster management abstraction is contained in the project *dempsy-cluster.api* while the ZooKeeper implementation is in *dempsy-cluster.zookeeper*.

 The versioning methodology is fairly standard.
 Starting with 2.0.0 the version numbers are defined as follows:

   * api (abstraction) libraries (those whose projects end with *.api*) version numbers will be *major*.*minor*.*build*.
-  * *build* distinquish mostly bug fixes and are backwards and forwards compatible and introduce no new functionality.
+  * *build* distinguish mostly bug fixes and are backwards and forwards compatible and introduce no new functionality.
-  * *minor* reviosions are *backward* compatible but not forwards compatible.
+  * *minor* revisions are *backward* compatible but not forwards compatible.
 Increasing *minor* revisions can add new API functionality but all preexisting functionality within the same *major* revision remains the same.
   * *major* revisions are refactors of the APIs and may not be backwards or forwards compatible
   * implementations of specific *major.minor* abstractions will be versioned accordingly.
 For example, if you're using *dempsy-cluster.api* version *2.1.15* all valid implementations should be version *2.1.X*.
 You will likely want the latest *2.1* implementation.